hydra/egui-tabbed-document-ui-example/README.md

     - [x] 'Open home tab on startup', boolean, initially true.
       - [x] If true, open the 'Home' tab on startup.
       - [x] If false, the 'Home' tab should not be displayed (regardless of if the tab was open when the app was closed)
-    - [ ] 'List of currently open files' (ignore `New` tabs), list of absolute filenames, initially empty.
+    - [x] 'List of currently open files' (ignore `New` tabs), list of absolute filenames, initially empty.
-      - [ ] Create a tab for each file on startup.
+      - [x] Create a tab for each file on startup.
 - Documents
   - 'text' - the text file.
   - 'image' - the image file.
 - Architecture
   - [ ] Code should be written in such a way that multiple-developers can work on different aspects of the codebase without creating merge-conflicts. i.e. use modules, avoid tight-coupling, good compile-time dependencies, etc.
-  - [ ] The application itself must own the documents (images, text), not the tabs themselves.
+  - [x] The application itself must own the documents (images, text), not the tabs themselves.
   - [ ] When the last tab for a document is closed, the document should be dropped/closed.
 - Bonus points
-  - [ ] Native look and feel controls.
+  - [ ] Native look and feel controls. ❌ egui has a non-native style.
-  - [ ] Some way of closing all the tabs in one go (e.g. "Close all" button on toolbar).
+  - [x] Some way of closing all the tabs in one go (e.g. "Close all" button on toolbar).
   - [ ] Add 'Display in window' on tab context menu which when clicked displays the document in a new window with no tab bar, and where the window title is the name of the file.
   - [ ] Multiple tabs for the same document, e.g. right-click a tab, click 'Duplicate'.
 Changes in one tab are reflected in the other.
   - [ ] Status bar, showing some active-tab-specific state, e.g. last click location on image tabs. changes when changing tabs. (e.g. IDEs often show line number, offset, and selected line/character counts in the status bar).
   - [ ] When two tabs are open, where the file name names of the document are the same, but the directory the file is in is different, show enough of the path to be able to distinguish the two tabs.
     - e.g. for `/tmp/foobar/file.txt` and `/tmp/barfoo/file.txt` instead of (`file.txt` & `file.txt`) show (`foobar/file.txt` & `barfoo/file.txt`)
     - doing this forces the tab system to be able to access other tab names and change them all, dynamically, when one tab is added or when one is updated.
-  - [ ] Draggable divider between sidebar and content.
+  - [x] Draggable divider between sidebar and content.
   - [ ] Tests for individual components.
-  - [ ] Integration/Behavioral tests.~~
+  - [ ] Integration/Behavioral tests.